raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 We will begin by stating the problem we are going to solve: We wish to answer the question, *Can a finite state automaton recognize valid finite state automata?*

 We'll need to be a bit more specific.
 Finite state automata can do a lot of things.
-Some finite state automata recognize statements in languages, where the staements consist of ordered and finite collections of symbols.
+Some finite state automata recognize statements in languages, where the statements consist of ordered and finite collections of symbols.
 We will call these **finite state recognizers**, and we are only concerned with finite state recognizers in this essay.

-Thus, we will not—of course—ask whether a finite state automaton can be hooked up to cameras and recognize whether a phyiscal scene contains a physical state machine.
-We also will not ask whether a finite state automaton can recognize a `.png` encoding of a diagram, and recognize whther it is a diagram of a valid finite state state machine:
+Thus, we will not—of course—ask whether a finite state automaton can be hooked up to cameras and recognize whether a physical scene contains a physical state machine.
+We also will not ask whether a finite state automaton can recognize a `.png` encoding of a diagram, and recognize whether it is a diagram of a valid finite state state machine:

 <div class="mermaid">
   graph LR